HaveF/ASFL/README.md

 > A1: If we change one file outside, and then want to change it in leo, we can right click the node, choose "refresh from disk", then we can change it in leo, save...

-> A2: [Edward K. Ream] If we change several files outside, and after that, it would be trouble to refresh them one by one, in this situation, close leo file, "reload it again" is the easiest.
+> A2: If we change several files outside, and after that, it would be trouble to refresh them one by one, in this situation, close leo file, "reload it again" is the easiest.
 > Please see the following FAQ entry for several tricks related ot
 > [reloading Leo](http://webpages.charter.net/edreamleo/FAQ.html#how-can-i-use-leo-to-develop-leo-itself)

 ## Export to External Files
 1. Q: The obvious way to write an external file would be to write the @file node itself followed by all the descendant nodes in outline order.
 Leo export all descendant(refer to @file node) nodes to external files?

-> A1: [Edward K. Ream]No, if you reate an @file node, omit @others and @all and see what happens :-)  (You will get an error.)
+> A1: No, if you reate an @file node, omit @others and @all and see what happens :-)  (You will get an error.)
 > like:
 >>  errors writing: \<string-file\>